Residence Life FAQ

 - What phone/data access is available in the living areas?

 Residence halls are equipped with high-speed wireless access to the campus network.
 Wireless connections are located throughout the academic building.
 Each residence hall is equipped with at least one phone jack per floor that provides local calling access.

 - What kinds of appliances can I have?

-Crown provides a microwave and refrigerator in each room.
 Each residence hall has a vacuum cleaner and iron available for you to use.
 A full size kitchen is also located in most residence halls for student usage.
-You may bring small appliances with completely enclosed coils for use in residence hall rooms (i.e. popcorn poppers, hot pots, coffee makers, etc.).
+You may bring microwaves and refrigerators in addition to small appliances with completely enclosed coils for use in residence hall rooms (i.e. popcorn poppers, hot pots, coffee makers, etc.).
 Large appliances or those with exposed coils may not be stored in rooms (i.e. hot plates, toasters, space heaters, air conditioners).
 Due to fire safety regulations no halogen lamps are permitted.

 - What are the laundry facilities like?